 When you’re young, thinking about death is probably one of the last things on your mind, and if you’re single, you may wonder if life insurance is even something you need to consider.
 While the main purpose of coverage is often providing benefits to your family if you passed away, even if you don’t have dependents, there are a few things to keep in mind.
 By considering coverage now, you can help your loved ones—like your parents or siblings—handle a variety of expenses if you pass away.
 Life insurance benefits can be used to cover the costs of medical and funeral bills and help your family pay off your debts, like a mortgage.
 If you’re single and own a business or have a co-signed debt, the money from a life insurance policy can make it easier for your business partner to continue the company, or it can help a co-signer take care of unpaid bills.
 Plus, you’ll never be younger than you are right now.
 Since age and health affect the cost of life insurance, young adults generally pay lower premiums than when you’re older.

 Stay-at-home parents are an integral part of the family unit and while they may not earn a traditional paycheck outside of the home, the services they provide are extremely important.
-Along with taking care of the children, stay-at-home parents are often in charge of transportation, cooking, housekeeping, tutoring, shopping, and household maintenance—equivalent to a $184,820 annual salary!
+Along with taking care of the children, stay-at-home parents are often in charge of transportation, cooking, housekeeping, tutoring, shopping, and household maintenance—equivalent in some reports to between $4,000 to $5,200 per month!
 If you have life insurance, your death benefit can help make the transition a little smoother, by helping your surviving partner cover immediate costs, as well as plan for future expenses to ensure your family can maintain their lifestyle even after you’re gone.

 While there are benefits to buying life insurance when you’re young, purchasing a policy when you’re older can still be very beneficial.
 Coverage can provide a way for you to leave an inheritance to your loved ones, relieve the financial burden of final costs such as funeral expenses, help pay for any estate taxes your beneficiaries may face, and assist with paying off any debt you leave behind.